April 12, 2011

 eReaderIQ Is a Complete Database of Free and Discounted eBooks on Amazon

+Just like with music, sometimes checking out free offerings is a great way to discover new stuff.
+If you want to see a complete listing of Amazon's free Kindle books, eReaderIQ will do that for you and more.
 Amazon offers a lot of Kindle books for free on their site, even excluding the public domain ones. eReaderIQ is an easy-to-browse database of all of Amazon's free offerings at any given time, and it's update hourly—meaning you have a large, accurate list to browse for completely free reading material.
 You don't need to sign up or anything, you can just head over and start browsing.
-Clicking on a book will take you to its Amazon page, from which you can send it right to your Kindle (or other device running Kindle software).
+Clicking on a book will take you to its Amazon page, from...

 April 11, 2011